Medtronic Infuse Bone Graft Lawyers

-The product liability lawyers at Saiontz & Kirk, P.A. are investigating potential claims for individuals who have experienced problems following neck or back surgery where the Medtronic Infuse bone graft was used off-label, which has been linked to a risk of serious and potentially life-threatening side effects.
+The product liability lawyers at Saiontz & Kirk, P.A. previously reviewed claims for individuals who experienced problems following neck or back surgery where the Medtronic Infuse bone graft was used off-label, which has been linked to a risk of serious and potentially life-threatening side effects.
 New cases are no longer being accepted.
 This page is maintained for informational purposes only.

-Financial compensation may be available through a Medtronic Infuse lawsuit as a result of the manufacturers failure to adequately warn consumers and the medical community about the side effects associated with use of the bone graft.
-To review a potential claim for yourself, a friend or family member, request a free consultation and claim evaluation.
+Financial compensation was pursued through Medtronic Infuse lawsuits as a result of the manufacturers failure to adequately warn consumers and the medical community about the side effects associated with use of the bone graft.
+New cases are no longer being accepted.
+This page is maintained for informational purposes only.

 MEDTRONIC INFUSE BONE GROWTH SIDE EFFECTS

 The Medtronic Infuse is a new type of bone graft, which uses recombinant human Bone Morphogenetic Protein (rhBMP-2) to stimulate bone growth.
 It was approved by the FDA in 2002 for the limited use during single-level anterior lumbar fusion surgery, as well treatment of tibia fractures and some oral or dental procedures.

 During spine surgery, the Medtronic Infuse bone graft consists of an absorbable collagen sponge that is treated with rhBMP-2, and then placed in a small “cage”, known as the LT-CAGE, to keep the two vertebrae in place and provide the frame for the Infuse BMP.

 It was developed as an alternative to traditional bone graft procedures, which involve either the use of bone harvested from the hip or another part of the body, or bone extracted from dead bodies.